Public vs. M1 Finance: Which Investing App Wins?

 At a glance

 - Both M1 Finance and Public offer commission-free trading and fractional shares.
-And they let you invest in environmental, social, and governance (ESG) options that consider factors like carbon emissions and shareholder rights.
 But, because the apps are so different, the best option depends on what type of investor you are

 - Best for longer-term investors: M1 Finance.
-M1 Finance lets you easily create custom sustainable portfolios, rebalance them, and link your retirement account.
-You also get margin loans and banking options
+M1 Finance lets you easily create custom portfolios, rebalance them, and link your retirement account.
+You also get margin loans, bank accounts, and a credit card

 - Best for active traders and crypto investors: Public.
 Public lets you connect with and follow other investors, trade at any point during market hours, and buy crypto.
-But you can’t link your retirement account or create portfolios that will automatically rebalance
+But you can’t link your retirement account or create portfolios you can rebalance

 Keep reading to learn more.